dart-lang/language/working/macros/feature-specification.md

 ### Generated declarations

+A key use of macros is to generate new declarations, and hand-authored code may refer to them — it may call macro-generated functions, read macro-generated fields, construct macro-generated classes, etc. This means that before macros are applied, code may contain identifiers that cannot be resolved.
+This is not an error.
+Any identifier that can't be resolved before the macro is applied is allowed to be resolved to a macro-produced identifier after macros are applied.

+Macros are not permitted to introduce declarations that directly conflict with existing declarations in the same library.
+These rules are the same as if the code were hand written.

-Macros may add new declarations which collide with existing symbols in the library.
-We want to ensure that the intent of any user written code is always clear in this case.
-Consider the following example:
+Macros may also end up adding new declarations which shadow existing symbols in the library, but don't directly conflict.
+In this case we want to ensure that the intent of any user written code is always clear.
+Consider the following
+example:

 ```dart
 int get x => 1;